Get

 How Much Time Should I Spend with My Basset Hound?

 You should be prepared to spend a lot of time with your Basset Hound, not just training them but bonding with them.
-Make sure that your pup gets a daily workout and that you walk them every day.
-Spending time with other people and pets will also train and socialize your pet.
+Make sure that your pup gets a daily playtime and mental enrichment, and that you walk them every day.
+Spending time with other people and pets will also help socialize your dog when interactions are positive and well-managed.

 Summary